 Practical Applications in Everyday Life

-For example, knowing that sodium chloride (table salt) is composed of sodium (atomic number 11) and chlorine (atomic number 17) helps you understand its properties and how it interacts with other substances.
+To give you an idea, knowing that sodium chloride (table salt) is composed of sodium (atomic number 11) and chlorine (atomic number 17) helps you understand its properties and how it interacts with other substances.
 Similarly, understanding the role of different elements in biological systems can help you make informed decisions about your health and diet.

 FAQ